Yes — Codex can generate video. Not natively, but with a one-command CLI that plugs directly into its shell workflow.

 Cross-Agent: Same Command, Different Agents

 AnyCap's CLI is agent-agnostic.
-What changes is where the skill file goes:
+What changes is where the skill file goes — and what each agent brings:

 |---|---|---|